Electricity Production and Distribution

 Electricity Transmission and Distribution

-Electricity in the United States travels long distances from generating facilities to local distribution substations through a transmission grid of nearly 160,000 miles of high-voltage transmission lines.
-Generating facilities provide power to the grid at low voltage, from 480V in small generating facilities to 22 kV in larger power plants.
-Once electricity leaves a generating facility, the voltage is increased, or "stepped up," by a transformer to minimize the power losses over long distances.
-As electricity is transmitted through the grid and arrives in the load areas, voltage is stepped down by transformers at distribution substations (ranges of 69 kV to 4.16 kV), and finally further lowered for use by customers (residential customers use 120V and 240V; commercial and industrial customers typically use 120V, 208V, and 480V).
+Electricity in the United States often travels long distances from generating facilities to local distribution substations through a transmission grid of nearly 160,000 miles of high-voltage transmission lines.
+Generating facilities provide power to the grid at low voltage, from 480 volts (V) in small generating facilities to 22 kilovolts (kV) in larger power plants.
+Once electricity leaves a generating facility, the voltage is increased, or "stepped up," by a transformer (typical ranges of 100 kV to 1,000 kV) to minimize the power losses over long distances.
+As electricity is transmitted through the grid and arrives in the load areas, the voltage is stepped down by substation transformers (ranges of 70 kV to 4 kV).
+To prepare for customer interconnection, the voltage is lowered again (residential customers use 120/240 V; commercial and industrial customers typically use 208/120 V, or 480/277 V).

-Plug-In Vehicles and Electricity Infrastructure Capacity
+Electric Vehicles and Electricity Infrastructure Capacity

 According to a study by Pacific Northwest National Laboratory, existing U.S. electricity infrastructure has sufficient capacity to meet about 73% of the energy needs of the country's light-duty vehicles.
-According to deployment models developed by researchers at the National Renewable Energy Laboratory (NREL), the diversity of household electricity loads and electric vehicle loads should allow introduction and growth of the plug-in vehicle market while "smart grid" networks expand.
-These networks will provide the capability to monitor and protect residential distribution transformers from future vehicle impacts, ensure that charging occurs during off-peak periods, and reduce costs to utilities, grid operators, and consumers.
+According to deployment models developed by researchers at the National Renewable Energy Laboratory (NREL), the diversity of household electricity loads and EV loads should allow introduction and growth of the EV market while "smart grid" networks expand.
+Smart grid networks allow for two-way communication between the utility and its customers, and sensing along transmission lines through smart meters, smart appliances, renewable energy resources, and energy efficient resources.
+Smart grid networks may provide the capability to monitor and protect residential distribution infrastructure from any negative impacts due to increased vehicle demand for electricity because they promote charging during off-peak periods, and reduce costs to utilities, grid operators, and consumers.